Yousra Matine

 Yousra Matine (born 6 April 1996) is a Moroccan snooker player.
 She won the Women's Individual Snooker gold medal at the 2019 African Games.
 There were four entries in the women's individual snooker event.
 Matine beat Hakima Kissai 3–0, Yara Sharafeldin 2–1 and Gantan Elaskary 2–0.
 This was the first time that snooker had been included as an event in the African Games.

+Matine won the 2025 All-Africa Women's Championship in Saïdia, Morocco, winning all seven matches she played including a 4-3 defeat of Loubna Lazim in the final.

 Matine was taught to play snooker by her fiancé Amine Amiri in 2016.